WestDRI/wgpages/content/python2/python-11-numpy.md

-Python does not have any mechanism for a uniform/homogeneous list, where -- to jump to element #1000 -- you just take the memory address of the very first element and then increment it by (element size in bytes) x 999. **Numpy** library fills this gap by adding the concept of homogenous collections to python -- `numpy.ndarray`s -- which are multidimensional, homogeneous arrays of fixed-size items (most commonly numbers).
+Python does not have any mechanism for a uniform/homogeneous list, where -- to jump to element #1000 -- you just take the memory address of the very first element and then increment it by (element size in bytes) x 999. **NumPy** library fills this gap by adding the concept of homogenous collections to python -- `numpy.ndarray`s -- which are multidimensional, homogeneous arrays of fixed-size items (most commonly numbers).